The specified academic qualifications prerequisite is successfully completing a tertiary academic course in Australia which:

 In the State of Victoria, eight universities have been approved by the Victorian Legal Admissions Board to provide academic law courses.
 These institution offer a course of study in either LLB (undergraduate law degree) or postgraduate JD (Juris Doctor) which satisfies the Board's academic requirement for admission.

-- RMIT University - JD
+- The University of Melbourne (External link) - JD

-- Australian Catholic University - LLB
+- Victoria University (External link) - LLB

 Academic institutions approved by other Australian jurisdictions that provide a course which satisfies the academic requirements for admission in that jurisdiction are also approved academic institutions for the purpose of the Admission Rules.